oLd-Y/blog/content/post/why does the formula the modula of `x mod 2 to k power` will retain k bits.en.md

 ---
-title: why does the formula the modula of `x mod 2 to k power` will retain k bits
+title: why does the modula of `x mod 2 to k power` will retain k bits
 categories: CS
 tags:
   - ai-respond/chatgpt